 Step 5: Run the Scan Using the App

 After the connection has been established, you will be able to run the OBD2 scans from your phone.
-The user interface of each application will be slightly different, but all of them are going to be very simple, so navigating through the app will be a breeze.
+Each application’s user interface will be slightly different, but all of them will be very simple, so navigating through the app will be a breeze.

 Step 6: Learn What the OBD Error Codes Mean

-Upon completing the scan, OBD2 error codes will be displayed on your phone, and you need to know what they mean to carry on with the diagnosis of any issues.
+Upon completing the scan, OBD2 error codes will be displayed on your phone, and you need to know what they mean to diagnose any issues.
 Error codes begin with one of four letters P, B, C, or U, each indicating issues in different parts of the car.